Quick Summary on MP Shield 9mm

 Having to pull the trigger to release the slide presents a unique safety concern.
 Even the best-intentioned and trained operators can make mistakes.

-This is in one of my personal experiences.
+This is one of my personal experiences.
 When I was working in the security contracting industry, there was an infamous incident on my job site.

-We were carrying Glock 17s and one of the guards accidentally shot himself in the hand.
+We were carrying Glock 17s, and one of the guards accidentally shot himself in the hand.
 He was pulling the trigger to take his pistol apart for maintenance.

 While those accidents are few and far between, Smith and Wesson must have decided we need an option to be safer.
 That is why they installed a sear deactivation lever inside the magazine well.